TiagoLimaRocha/example--ts-serverless-backend/README.md

 # TS serverless backend

-Example repository of a microservices serverless pet store API, using typescript and terraform.
+Example repository of a REST serverless pet store API, using typescript and terraform.

 ## Additional Resources